ruo2012/elasticsearch/README.md

 ## Update for .NET application
 * Queries are in ElasticSearchASPApplication.Services namespace.
 Current implementation only calls SimpleSearch function.
 * Search results are not shown in ASP.NET view.
-Run/Debug testcases instead.
+Run/Debug test cases instead.

 # Sample Queries